nicensix/requirement-analysis/README.md

 📌 *Example:* The failure of the Denver Airport baggage system was due to poor Requirement Analysis, causing **years of delay and excessive budget overruns**.

+# Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that help define, document, and validate software requirements.
+Below are the five key activities in this process:

+## 1. Requirement Gathering
+Requirement Gathering is the process of collecting information from stakeholders to understand their needs and expectations.
+- Involves interviews, surveys, and workshops.
+- Ensures all necessary requirements are identified before development begins.

+📌 *Example:* In an e-commerce project, gathering requirements from customers ensures the platform includes essential features like payment gateways and order tracking.

+## 2. Requirement Elicitation
+Requirement Elicitation focuses on refining and clarifying gathered requirements.
+- Uses techniques like brainstorming, prototyping, and use case analysis.
+- Helps uncover hidden or unstated requirements.

+📌 *Example:* In a banking system, elicitation ensures security protocols are well-defined to prevent fraud.

+## 3. Requirement Documentation
+Requirement Documentation involves structuring and recording requirements in a formal document.
+- Ensures clarity and consistency across teams.
+- Uses formats like Software Requirement Specification (SRS).

+📌 *Example:* A healthcare system requires detailed documentation to comply with regulations like HIPAA.

+## 4. Requirement Analysis and Modeling
+Requirement Analysis and Modeling help visualize and structure requirements for better understanding.
+- Uses diagrams like flowcharts and use case models.
+- Identifies dependencies and potential conflicts.

+📌 *Example:* In a logistics system, modeling helps define interactions between warehouses, delivery agents, and customers.

+## 5. Requirement Validation
+Requirement Validation ensures that documented requirements meet stakeholder expectations.
+- Involves reviews, testing, and feedback sessions.
+- Prevents costly errors before development begins.

+📌 *Example:* In a mobile app project, validation ensures user experience requirements align with customer needs.

+---

+Ensure that this section is added and formatted correctly in your `README.md` file.
+Once completed, commit the changes to GitHub.